 For many institutions, the thought of bad media exposure from a Department of Education Office of Civil Rights (OCR) audit may be more frightening than the audit itself, suggests Dolores Stafford, executive director of the National Association of Clery Compliance Officers and Professionals (NACCOP), and a former chief of police at The George Washington University.
-Stafford and her NACCOP colleague Adrienne Meador Murray, director of training and compliance activities, and former director and chief of police for Trinity Washington University, co-presented the recent NACUBO webcast Title IX: Key Issues Surrounding Institutional Compliance.
+Stafford and her NACCOP colleague Adrienne Meador Murray, director of training and compliance activities, and former director and chief of police for Trinity Washington University, co-presented NACUBO webcast Title IX: Key Issues Surrounding Institutional Compliance.

 During their presentation, Stafford and Murray provided guidance to chief business officers and their staff who have responsibility for managing the intake and resolution of complaints of sex-based harassment and discrimination as required by Title IX.
 From the Department of Education's OCR "Dear Colleague" letter to the recently enacted Campus Sexual Violence Elimination (SaVE) Act, the session covered new requirements and outlined a checklist of must-do actions to help campuses remain compliant.